iarxm/csim-man/index.md

 - Understand how to navigate The Construct scoring app to be able to locate information about heats, scores and schedules.
 - Understand how to navigate the book of construct principles to quickly find reference to elements used in training briefings such at the The Games Values section.
 - Thorough understanding of the draw, sequence and timing of heats.
-- Comprehend principles of simulation training.
+- Comprehend principles of The Surf Construct.
 - Comprehend what it means to be an athlete with an understanding that taking on the identity of such is to imply oneself towards the ideal values of an athlete.